work-in-progress/hook.io-gzbz2/README.md

 ## About hook.io-gzbz2

 A hook to compress and uncompress files.
-Based on the the gzbz2 module.
+Operates synchronously for now

+NOTE: Pull request making this asynchronous are very welcome as long as they work with huge (2+ gigabyte compressed) files.

 ![Gzbz2 Icon](http://github.com/scottyapp/hook.io-gzbz2/raw/master/assets/gzbz2114x114.png)